-The DME64N has sixteen GPI OUT ports, the DME24N has eight, and the DME8i-C/DME8o-C/DME4io-C have four.
+The DME64N has sixteen GPI OUT ports, the DME24N has eight, and the DME Satellite has four.
 These settings determine which DME parameter values will be output via each individual GPI IN ports.
 The ports numbers are shown in the leftmost column.